polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/scheduled-upgrade.md

-This change increases the value of the Balances pallet's [`ExistentialDeposit`](../../knowledgebase/getting-started/glossary#existential-deposit) - the minimum balance needed to keep an account alive from the point-of-view of the Balance's pallet.
+This change increases the value of the Balances pallet's [`ExistentialDeposit`](../../knowledgebase/getting-started/glossary#existential-deposit) - the minimum balance needed to keep an account alive from the point-of-view of the Balances pallet.
 Keep in mind that this change will _not_ cause all accounts with balances between 500 and 1000 to be dropped - that would require a storage migration, which is out of the scope of this tutorial.